Money Hai Toh Honey Hai: Plot

-Money Hai Toh Honey Hai tells the story of six individuals who are each struggling in their own way.
-Bobby Arora is a happy-go-lucky guy who runs away from home to prove himself.
-Lallabhai becomes wealthy after winning the lottery, but he loses all his money when his business fails.
-Gaurav is a copywriter who is fired from his job.
-Manik is a struggling model who sleeps with a middle-aged fashion designer in hopes of making it big.
-Ashima Kapoor is a successful TV star, but she is not happy with her career and wants to star in films.
+Money Hai Toh Honey Hai tells the story of six people, each facing their own struggles.
+Bobby Arora is a carefree young man who runs away from home in search of adventure.
+Lallabhai becomes wealthy after winning the lottery, but loses all his money when his business fails.
+Gaurav is a copywriter who has just been dismissed from his job.
+Manik is a struggling model who sleeps with a middle-aged fashion designer in the hope of becoming successful.
+Ashima Kapoor is a successful television star, but she is unhappy with her career and wants to act in films.
 Shruti is a struggling dress designer.

-One day, the six of them receive an SMS informing them that they are the owners of Shahenshah Jaiswal's 1000-crore company.
-However, their happiness is short-lived when they learn that the company is in debt of 1200 crores.
-They are told that they will be kept under house arrest until the debt is repaid.
+One day, all six receive a text message informing them that they are now the owners of Shahenshah Jaiswal's 10-billion-rupee company.
+However, their happiness is short-lived when they discover that the company owes 1.2 billion rupees.
+They are placed under house arrest until the debt is repaid.

-The six friends decide to use the extra cloth left from a failed shipment to Korea to make garments that are affordable for ordinary people.
-They display their garments in a fashion show, and the show is a success.
-The bank agrees to help them repay the debt, and the six friends are able to turn the company around.
+The six friends decide to use surplus fabric left over from a failed shipment to South Korea to make affordable garments for ordinary people.
+They showcase these designs in a fashion show, which proves to be a success.
+The bank agrees to help them repay the debt, enabling them to revive the company.

 The film ends with Bobby and Ashima getting married.